 Want to Adopt a Farm Animal?

 If you have questions about a specific animal or would like to set up an appointment to meet with the animal, please contact our Equine & Livestock Coordinator.
-If we don't have what you are looking for, you can also contact us to be added to our wait list!
+If we don't have what you are looking for, you can fill out this form to be added to our Equine and Livestock Registry or contact us to be added to our wait list!

 Do you have a farm animal you need to surrender?

 We do not accept equine or livestock surrenders without an appointment.

 To talk more about the surrender process and discuss the possibility of making an appointment, please contact our Equine & Livestock Coordinator.

 If you need to rehome your horse, we also strongly encourage you to visit the Wisconsin Horse Alliance.

 There is a considerable cost to care for and rehome livestock.
 DCHS asks for a surrender fee to off-set those costs and to provide the best care possible for your animal.
 Any donations beyond that cost are greatly appreciated.
 DCHS accepts cash or credit card (no checks, except for donation purposes).